dutangc/CASdatasets/man-md/credit.md

 # German Credit dataset

+## Description

  This dataset contains information of 1,000 credit records.
 It is a consumer credit files, called the German Credit dataset in Tuff'ery (2011) and Nisbet et al. (2011).
 New applicants for credit and loans can be evaluated as good or bad payers using 21 explanatory variables.

 ```r
 data(credit)